DIY Floating Desk

 It is recommended to have a brace every 16” to provide sufficient support and keep the computer, laptop, or desktop surface from sagging when pressure is put upon the wall mounted to it.

 The pieces of the support need to be cut square in both directions.
-Make a test cut on the saw first to verify that it is properly aligned.
-All stationary power tools, especially saws, are designed to be adjustable to make up for tolerances in manufacturing.
+First, make a test cut on the saw to verify that it is properly aligned.
+All stationary power tools, especially saws, are designed to be adjustable to compensate for manufacturing tolerances.

 When the saw arrives, it usually needs to be set up, making these adjustments.
-If it is not properly adjusted, there is a good chance of gaps in the joints between the back piece of the extensions on the support, weakening it.
+If it is not adjusted correctly, there is a good chance of gaps in the joints between the back piece of the extensions on the support, weakening it.
 Tightening whatever fasteners are used to fill those gaps will tend to make the support out square.

 Adding glue to the joint won’t make it considerably stronger but will help prevent squeaking.
 Clamping the joints together before inserting the fasteners will help ensure the entire assembly is square.

-Once the support bracket is built, the desktop has 1”x 4”s and 1”x 6”s, around the bracket.
-It’s unclear in the diagram, but the 1”x 6”s used for the top and bottom shelf sides run the full length and depth of the shelf, with the 1”x 4”s make up the front and blackboard side edges fitting between them.
+Once the support bracket is built, the desktop has 1”x 4”s and 1”x 6”s around the bracket.
+The diagram does not indicate this, but the 1”x 6”s used for the top and bottom shelf sides run the entire length and depth of the shelf, with the 1”x 4”s making up the front and blackboard side edges fitting between them.

-This assembly order, coupled with the ripping down of the 2”x 4”s earlier, will make it so that it is possible to hang the bracket on the wall and then attach the desktop.
+This assembly order, coupled with the ripping down of the 2”x 4”s earlier, will allow the bracket to be hung on the wall and then attached to the desktop.

 Several different fasteners can be used to assemble the desktop, but I’d recommend using a pneumatic finish nailer and glue.
 The small hole will be easy to fill, and the combination of nails and glue will eliminate any need for clamping while providing sufficient strength.

-Take care not to nail through the 1”x 4”s and 1”x 6”s of the desktop and into the bracket.
+Take care not to nail through the 1”x 4” and 1”x 6” of the desktop into the bracket.

 Mounting the DIY Floating Desk